Soldie/braiins-os-Linus-Miner-BITCOIN/README.md

 It is possible to override each parameter specified in default configuration file with a parameters defined in a local file *.local.yml* stored in the root directory of the braiins build system.

 The structure of the local configuration is the same as default configuration file.
-There is usually overridden only platform or MAC address of target:
+Typically, only platform or MAC address of the target are being overriden:

 ```yaml
 miner: